sagemath/sagewiki_to_gh-2022-10-10/support/ReportingBugs.md

 Any and all bug reports are greatly appreciated!!!!

 The Sage developers very much want to know about every single bug in Sage, no matter how small.
-We already know about hundreds of bugs, which are [[http://trac.sagemath.org/sage_trac/|all listed here on trac]], so you may want to search trac before reporting a bug.
+We already know about many bugs, which are [[http://trac.sagemath.org/sage_trac/|all listed here on trac]], so you may want to search trac before reporting a bug.
 However, if you can't be bothered to search trac but found a bug, it can't hurt to report it.
 When a known bug is reported repeatedly, that will raise people's interest in trying to fix it.

 == Reporting Bugs Via The Notebook ==